ice-csic-astroexotic/ML-Poppyns/docs/_site/examples/simulator.rst

 This will generate a new folder :code:`simulated_data` if it does not exist, in which the simulation results will be saved: the initial population in compressed binary format `initial_population.pkl.gz`, the final population in the same format `final_population.pkl.gz`, the profiles for the simulation if enabled and the dictionary containing the configuration parameters in `configuration.json` for reproducibility.

 If the user opts to save the full evolutionary output for the dynamical and/or the magneto-rotational evolution by setting :code:`cfg["save_dyn_evolution"]` or :code:`cfg["save_magrot_evolution"]` to :code:`True` in the configuration file, a JSON file with the full time-stamped parameter evolution is also generated.
+Note that since saving the entire output requires a big computational cost and storage space, this feature should be enabled only for testing purposes when running the simulation on a reduced number of stars.

 For more information about the simulation script, issue the :code:`--h` argument: